Patriot War

 The Patriot War was a conflict along the Canada–United States border in which bands of raiders attacked the British colony of Upper Canada more than a dozen times between December 1837 and December 1838.
-It was not a conflict between nations; it was a war of ideas fought by like-minded people against British forces, with the British eventually allying with the US government against the Patriots.
+It was not a conflict between nations; it was a war of ideas fought by like-minded people against British forces, with the British and US governments eventually allying against the Patriots.

 Participants in the conflict were members of a secret association known as the Hunter's Lodge, formed in the United States in sympathy with the 1837 Rebellions in Upper and Lower Canada.
-The organization arose in Vermont among Lower Canadian refugees (the eastern division or Frères chasseurs) and spread westward under the influence of Dr Charles Duncombe and Donald McLeod, leaders of the short-lived Canadian Refugee Relief Association, and Scotland native William Lyon Mackenzie, drawing support from several different locations in North America and Europe.
+The organization arose in Vermont among Lower Canadian refugees (the eastern division or Frères chasseurs) and spread westward under the influence of Dr. Charles Duncombe and Donald McLeod, leaders of the short-lived Canadian Refugee Relief Association, and Scotland native William Lyon Mackenzie, drawing support from several different locations in North America and Europe.
 The Republic of Canada was also short-lived.
 After a heavy bombardment by the British on Navy Island, where the republic had been established, Mackenzie and his force of Canadian para-military fighters retreated to Buffalo, New York, where they were captured by the U.S. Army.

 On charges of violating the neutrality between the United States and the British Empire, they were sentenced to 18 months imprisonment.
 This brought to an end what the British viewed as an inconsequential and unsupported colonial rebellion.
 The organizations were made up of grass-roots armed militants whose goal was to overthrow British rule in Canada.
 Their dispersal involved the largest deployment of U.S. troops against their own citizens since the Whiskey Rebellion of 1794.

 Background

 During the Upper Canada Rebellion American sympathisers were organising meetings along the Canada-American border.
 One meeting in Buffalo, New York met on December 5, 1837 and appointed a committee of 13 to organize support for the rebels.
-The rebellion in Upper Canada ended with the Battle of Montgomery's Tavern and many of the rebels fled to the United States to escape arrest by British forces.
-William Lyon Mackenzie spoke at a meeting in Buffalo that caused Thomas Jefferson Sutherland to commit to an invasion of Upper Canada to bring about their independence from Britain.
+The rebellion in Upper Canada ended with the Battle of Montgomery's Tavern.
+Mackenzie and many other rebels fled to the United States to escape arrest by British forces.

+William Lyon Mackenzie spoke at a meeting in Buffalo that caused Thomas Jefferson Sutherland to commit to an invasion of Upper Canada to bring about its independence from Britain.
 Other audience members committed to arranging resources and equipment for the planned invasion.